-This post on Martin Down and the Battle of Meretun is adapted from my book, King Alfred: A Man on the Move, available from Amazon and book shops.
+This post on Martin Down and the Battle of Meretun is adapted from, and provides additional information for, my book, King Alfred: A Man on the Move, available from Amazon and book shops.

 King Æthelred (Alfred’s elder brother) died after the Battle of Meretun and he was buried at Wimborne in Dorset.
 It is therefore possible that he died from wounds sustained in battle but it is also possible that he lived a little longer and died of something else.
 If he had died of his wounds then it may be relevant to point out that Wimborne is not very far from Martin (about 14 miles).
 Indeed, the Roman road known as Ackling Dyke runs past Martin on its way to Badbury Rings, which is only four miles from Wimborne.

 The geographic feature called Martin Down lies a short distance to the west of Martin and there one can explore the famous Bokerley Ditch, which pre-dates the time of Alfred, but perhaps could have been used strategically in battle.
 Bokerley Ditch also cuts across a Roman road so it could have been used for either side to attack the other coming up that route.
 To the north this Roman road is still a bridleway and to the south it is now under the A354, so it seems likely that it would have been in use in Anglo-Saxon times.
 Interestingly, the county boundary between Dorset and Hampshire in this area still follows Bokerley Ditch.
 One can speculate as to why the Vikings might have been at Martin, and it occurs to me that a contingent from the base at Reading may have been trying to get west, perhaps to Exeter.
 The Vikings would indeed attack Exeter in 876 and 893, and it therefore seems plausible that they would have liked to have done so in 871.